 SOS9009 – Advanced statistical methods

 This course cover selected topics in statistical methods and research workflow related to statistical analysis.
-The topics covered are typically not included in statistical methods courses at the Master’s level,
+The topics covered are typically not included in statistical methods courses at the Master’s Level.
+In academic and applied research in sociology and allied disciplines, methods knowledge is key.
+The same holds for individuals with sociology degrees in business and government roles for.
+Statistical social science is moving forward at high speed, and this course delivers practical and theoretical knowledge that allow students to do cutting-edge analyses and implement efficient workflows.

-We will use R and/or Stata as the main statistical tools.
+We will use Stata and R as our main tools.
 This decision is made independently for each module.
-Language of instruction is english, unless all students have a sufficient command of Norwegian.
+Language of instruction is English, unless all students have a sufficient command of Norwegian.

 The learning outcome of the course is mastery of a suite of methods and workflow styles that will enable the student to produce several new statistical analyses and correctly and efficiently present the results from those analyses.